 However, if you buy an additional receiver or upgrade to new software, you need to follow the instruction below to pair the new receiver with the transmitter.
-First make sure ASK nano 4K RX is still under TX Mode before doing paring, then follow the steps below to do paring.

 - 1. Make sure TX is powered off

 - 2. Power on RX and connect it to display.

-- 3. Long press the RX button till the it enter the following interface.
+- 3. Long press the RX button till it enter the following interface.